-This humanized, monoclonal IgG1 antibody recognizes an HVPGG epitope in the microtubule binding domain of the mid-region of tau.
-This region is a predominant component of tau tangles and is involved in seeding and spreading of pathological tau aggregates.
+This humanized, monoclonal IgG1 antibody recognizes an HVPGG epitope in the microtubule-binding domain near the mid-domain of tau.
+This region is a predominant component of tau tangles and is involved in seeding and spreading pathological tau aggregates.
 The antibody is intended to bind extracellular tau, prevent cell-to-cell propagation of pathogenic species, and mediate clearance by microglia.
-Some data indicate that mid-region antibodies more potently interfere with the propagation of pathogenic, aggregated tau than do N-terminally targeted anti-tau antibodies currently in clinical trials (Apr 2018 conference news).
+Some data indicate that mid-region antibodies more potently interfere with the propagation of pathogenic, aggregated tau than do N-terminally targeted anti-tau antibodies, which have shown no efficacy in clinical trials (Apr 2018 conference news).

-The production and characterization of this antibody have been described in a peer-reviewed publication (Roberts et al., 2020).
-E2814 recognized pathological tau structures in postmortem brain, including neurofibrillary tangles from AD and progressive supranuclear palsy and Pick bodies from Pick’s disease.
+The production and characterization of this antibody were described in detail in a peer-reviewed publication (Roberts et al., 2020).
+Originally discovered in the lab of Rohan de Silva at University College London, E2814 recognized pathological tau structures in postmortem brain, including neurofibrillary tangles from AD and progressive supranuclear palsy and Pick bodies from Pick’s disease.
 The antibody also recognized normal tau.
 E2814 inhibited tau aggregation in vitro and in cell-based aggregation assays.
 It modestly reduced the propagation of aggregated tau in mice injected with K18 P301L tau fibrils, a model of tau transmission.

 For trial details, see clinicaltrials.gov.

 Last Updated: 23 Oct 2023